Missing North Carolina man found dead; woman charged - NewsBreak

 Missing North Carolina man found dead; woman charged

-SHELBY, N.C. — A North Carolina man reported missing more than two weeks ago has been found dead, and the woman he lived with is charged in his...www.wral.com

-SHELBY, N.C. — A North Carolina man reported missing more than two weeks ago has been found dead, and the woman he lived with is charged in his...www.wral.com
+SHELBY, N.C.
+(AP) — A North Carolina man reported missing more than two weeks ago has been found dead, and the woman he lived with is charged in his death, police said.

+Kings Mountain police reported finding Keith Adams, 60, on Thursday off a road in Cleveland County.
+On Friday, police charged Darlene Black, 63 with first-degree murder in Adams’ death, the Gaston Gazette reported.

+Police found Black in South Carolina and she now awaits extradition to Cleveland County, Kings Mountain Police Chief Lisa Proctor said.

 Comments / 0